sfunk02/UltrasonicRobot-AlarmBox/README.md

 * We are currently behind schedule on CAD, but will try to catch up over the weekend.
 * This week, we are trying to turn the pseudo code into working code.

+### 3/16
+* replaced fingerprint sensor with a button to streamline the design

 ## Pseudo-code

 ```C++